panushri25/emrQA/README.md

 git clone https://github.com/facebookresearch/DrQA.git
 cd DrQA; pip install -r requirements.txt; python setup.py develop
 ```

-## Generation

-To generate emrQA, first [download](#downloading-i2b2) the i2b2 challenge datasets. **Important: Navigate through all the files in the generation folder and set the i2b2 folder paths and the output folder paths as indicated in the script.**
+To generate emrQA, first [download](#downloading-i2b2) the i2b2 challenge datasets.

+**Important: Navigate through all the files in the generation folder and set the i2b2 folder paths and the output folder paths as indicated in the script.**

+## emrQA Generation

  Run `python main.py` to generate the question-answers pairs in a json format and the question-logical form pairs in a csv format.
 A thorough discussion of the output format of these files is presented below.

 ### Question-Answer Format